shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab6.md

     ![A screenshot of a
 computer](../media/lab-06/image13.png)

     This is the default model the Lakehouse creates.
 However, there are some limitations with the default model (like ability to format measures, etc).
 Also, we need only a subset of the tables in our model.
 So we will create a new semantic model.

 3. From the menu**,** on the top right **select the arrow next to SQL analytics endpoint**.

 4. Select **Lakehouse** to be navigated to the Lakehouse view.

     ![A screenshot of a
 computer](../media/lab-06/image14.png)

-5. From the menu select **New semantic model.\
+5. From the menu select **New semantic model**.

-    \
-    **    ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-06/image15.png)
+      ![A screenshot of a computer AI-generated content may be incorrect.](../media/lab-06/image15.png)

 6. New semantic model dialog opens.
 Enter **sm_FAIAD** as the Direct Lake semantic model name.

 7. We have the option to select a subset of the tables by default.
 Remember, we created views in the earlier lab.
 We want to include these views in the model.
 Expand the **dbo** schema, from here you can see all tables and views in your lakehouse.

     ![A screenshot of a
 computer](../media/lab-06/image16.png)